mmontesanonyc/my-work/content/posts/covid-19-pages/index.md

 ---
 title: "COVID-19 data pages"
 date: 2022-06-09T12:14:19-04:00
-draft: true
+draft: false
 ---

 I spent 27 months activated with the Health Department's COVID-19 response, working on our data webpages.
 In this time, I:
-- Lead COVID-19 data visualization and data communication strategy
+- Led COVID-19 data visualization and data communication strategy
 - Managed and developed front-end web code
 - Trained and mentored analysts to do similar work
 - Authored and co-authored papers, spoke at conferences and workshops